ledoge/dogegen/README.md

 ## Use with DisplayCAL

 In DisplayCAL, select "Resolve" under the Display dropdown and disable "Override minimum display update delay".
+Additionally, I would recommend enabling the "Black background" option (shown in the "Measurement area" window), as patterns will be shown with a gray background othrewise.
 When prompted to connect the TPG to DisplayCAL, enter the following command:

 ```
 resolve